Entrepreneur: A word which has no limits and dimensions.

 #5.
 We Go Through a lot of Frustration

 I hate being frustrated.

 We are on the path where there is no direct channel.
 We learn by doing a lot of mistakes.

 So the frustration is obvious.

-There are a lot of incidencts in an entrepreneur's life when things go wrong and he/she feel helpless.
+There are a lot of incidents in an entrepreneur's life when things go wrong, and he/she feel helpless.

 It feels that all doors are closed and their is no exit way.